nus-cs2103-AY2021S1/tp/docs/team/justacasul.md

 * **New Feature**: Added the `listi` command that lists all items in the inventory.
     [\#17](https://github.com/AY2021S1-CS2103T-F13-1/tp/pull/17) (yes I did do them all in one PR)
-  * What it does: Lists all items in the inventory on the GUI.
+  * What it does: Displays all items in the inventory on the GUI.
   * Justification: This feature is required for users to know which items they have, and what quantities they are at.
   * Highlights: `listi` lays the groundwork for the future implementation of `listr`, a command to list all recipes.
   * Credits: Almost entirely refactored from `list` command of AB3.